cybergarage/round-cc/doc/round_overview.md

 The name "Round" derives from "[Knights of the Round Table](http://en.wikipedia.org/wiki/Round_Table)", meaning that every node in a cluster has an equal role and the cluster has no mater node.

+Round is a new basic framework, supports to develop various　distributed systems such as the following:

+- Consensus Services (Chubby, ZooKeeper, etcd, ...)
+- Distributed Frameworks (Hadoop, Storm, Spark ...)
+- Distributed File Systems (GFS, HDFS, ...)
+- Distributed Database Systems (Dynamo, Cassandra, ...)

+About brief explanations to develop applications using Round, check or

 ## Design Principles

 Round is designed on the basis of the following principles.